KhawajaAhmed/Nims-RL-Game/README.md

 ## Stick Game
-This is a simple command-line game where you play against the computer to remove sticks from a pile.
+A nims game with a Q-learning computer opponent.
+This is a command-line game where you play against the computer to remove sticks from a pile.
 The player and the computer take turns removing 1 to 4 sticks from the pile until there are no sticks left.
 The player who takes the last stick wins.

 ## How to Play
 - At each turn, you'll be prompted to choose the number of sticks to remove.